Shelley Treacher MA Counselling Psychology MBACP(accred)

 Therapy room location and transport information

-- A private therapy room on the edge of Upper Knowle and Totterdown.
+Our work takes place in my private therapy room on the edge of Upper Knowle and Totterdown.
 This is very close to the Wells Road/ A37, and not far from Templemeads Station.
 This is a very quiet, comfortable space, with free parking on street or on the driveway.
 Rookery Road, Upper Knowle, Bristol.
-BS4 2DS.
+BS4.

 The Wells Road is well served by many different bus routes.